Daniel Kikawa - Perpetuated in Righteousness

 Coming from Israel to the Pacific?

-Kikawa gives a number of options to choose from: His tracing the Hawaiians coming from Israel or Egypt or the Tower of Babel or wherever it may fit in ancient history.
-(Though there is no Polynesian account of the Tower of Babel.)
-He writes its not clear when all the Polynesian people left for the Pacific.
-On p.62 he then writes some left at the time of the scattering at the tower of Babel others “did not separate themselves at this point but may have been part of the nation of Israel for a time.”
-They went the other way to the Islands following the stars for God’s call.
+There is not any one theory he is using for his premise, Kikawa gives a number of options to choose from.
+He traces the Hawaiians coming from Israel or Egypt or the Tower of Babel or wherever it may fit in ancient history (even though there is no Polynesian account of the Tower of Babel).
+He writes that it is not clear when all the Polynesian people left for the Pacific.
+On p.62 he then writes that some left at the time of the scattering at the tower of Babel and others “did not separate themselves at this point but may have been part of the nation of Israel for a time.”
+He says that they went the other way to the Islands following the stars for God’s call.
+He also writes:

-Again he presumes in his story that it was God that called them to the Pacific from the same country that Abraham was called by God in Genesis 12 to the Promised Land (to make a nation).
-Which is it; choice A, B, C or another?
+Again he presumes in his story that it was God who called them to the Pacific from the same country that Abraham was called by God in Genesis 12.
+He was led to the Promised Land to make a nation.
+Which is it—choice A, B, C or another?

 “According to our genealogies, we then moved from our home in Uru, called Ur of the Chaldees by our Arab brothers.
 Our ancestors sailed down through the Persian Gulf into the Arabian Sea” (p.16, 2nd ed.)